wormhole-foundation/wormhole-docs/learn/faq/index.md

 ### Does the NTT manager function as an escrow account for a hubchain?

-Yes, the NTT manager acts like an escrow account for non-transferable tokens on a hubchain.
+Yes, the NTT manager acts like an escrow account for non-transferable tokens on a hub chain.
 To manage non-transferable tokens, you would add the NTT manager to the allowlist, ensuring that only the NTT manager can hold and control the tokens as they are transferred across chains.

 ### Which functions or events does Connect rely on for NTT integration?